 I recently watched Life Itself, the wonderful documentary about the Pulitzer prize-winning film critic and social commentator Roger Ebert (1942 – 2013).
 It has a rotten tomatoes score of 100% among top critics.
 The documentary is based on his best-selling book, Life Itself: A Memoir.
-(I have read large portions of the book.)
+(I have read large portions of it.)

 I give both of my thumbs up to the documentary, with a cautionary note that seeing Mr. Ebert’s physical condition at the end of his life can be difficult.
 As for his memoir, it is wonderfully well-written by a great prose stylist.
 Here are its opening sentences: